 The dress on the left was one of my favorite pieces in the show.
 In real life the poof skirt was a gorgeous pale champagne color.

-Unfortunately the book has only a few photos of the garments as they were on display, and as fun as the vintage photos are, the colors he used were so rich and beautiful I miss seeing them.
-If I lived in San Francisco I would have gone back with a set of colored pencils and tried to sketch out the garments, something I saw a few people doing during the show.
+Unfortunately the book has only a few photos of the garments as they appeared on display.
+As fun as the black and white vintage photos are the colors Balenciaga used in his gowns were so rich and beautiful I miss seeing them.
+If I lived in San Francisco I would have gone back with a set of colored pencils and tried to sketch out the garments.